Residency Requirements and Waiver Information

 - Students may elect to go through the residency waiver process to see if their request will be approved and contractual obligation waived.
 If the waiver request is denied, eligible students have the option to either appeal the decision or choose to buyout their housing contract.

 - Eligible students may elect to bypass the residency waiver process and choose to buyout out their housing contract.
-For more information, submit a ticket using the Housing Inquiry form.
+For more information or to submit this request, email email@example.com.

 Maintaining Housing Eligibility